Understanding Firefly’s input requirements

 Note

-must reside within firefly/static/data
+startup.json must reside within firefly/static/data.

 The settings file, <settings>.json

-file that contains the default settings for
+This is a .json file that contains the default settings for

 various aspects of Firefly’s UI.